vlakex36/PSY6422_project/README.md

   + containing "mycss.css", css file used to customise/style the markdown document
 + markdown230170494.rmd - RMarkdown file (code)
 + markdown230170494.html - A web page of the markdown file
-+ assignment.Rproj - The R project (working directory).
++ assignment.Rproj - The R project (working directory)
++ shiny_app.r - A shiny R file (solely including code necessary for data visualisation)

 ## Installation Instructions
 To run this project, you will need the following **software and packages**: